 Contact Marc to request a copy

 HIDE AND SEEK (woman-in-jeopardy thriller) – After witnessing a contract killing, a young woman is relocated to a small town to hide out before the killer’s trial.
 At first she clashes with the locals, including the handsome sheriff assigned to protect her, but eventually she starts to find her groove, just before the killer’s gang finds her.
-Written as a Movie-of-the-Week.
+Perfect for a TV Movie.

 KILLER JUGS (R-rated horror/thriller) – A serial killer hunts eight hot, young women from the Jugs restaurant chain (think “Hooters”) after they are stranded in a remote desert town while on their way to a promotional appearance in Las Vegas.
 Ultra-low-budget.